Cuban cigar: Effects of the United States embargo on Cuban tobacco products

 The United States' pursuit of those who violate the trade embargo extends to cigars, sometimes at the expense of violating other countries' privacy laws.
-In the early 2010s, the United States confiscated $26000 belonging to a Danish man who had been using the funds to buy Cuban cigars from a German seller.
+In the early 2010s, the United States confiscated $26,000 belonging to a Danish man who had been using the funds to buy Cuban cigars from a German seller.
 The US Treasury asserted that this interaction was a violation of the embargo, despite the funds being transferred between a Danish citizen and a German distributor, and Cuba not being to any extent involved in that particular transaction.
 Despite violation of the embargo having large scale consequences for most, the former secretary of state Henry Kissinger was able to obtain them from Castro during his diplomatic visit in the 1970s.
 Despite Kissinger being a non-smoker, customs was prevented from seizing what would have been considered illegal contraband, and the attendant who attempted to do so was reprimanded for trying to take away Castro's gift.

 The loosening of the embargo in January 2015 included a provision that allowed the importation into the US of up to $100 worth of alcohol or tobacco per traveler, allowing legal importation for the first time since the ban.
 In October 2016, the Federal government liberalized restrictions on the number of cigars that an American can bring back to the U.S. for personal use without having to pay customs taxes.
 This allowed the import of up to 100 cigars (four standard boxes) or $800 worth without paying duty once every 31 days.
 Quantities above that are subject to taxation.
 Cigars may be consumed personally or gifted, but not sold by an individual, either a private sale to another individual or to a cigar store or distributor.
-Commercial sale and possession of Cuban cigars remains prohibited.
+Commercial sale and possession of Cuban cigars remains prohibited within the United States.
 President Donald Trump re-tightened tobacco restrictions in 2019.
+In addition, President Donald Trump also tightened travel restrictions for US citizens, removing the "people-to-people" educational travel option for individuals.
+US citizens may legally consume Cuban cigars while in Cuba, or while within another country in which they are legal, but may not bring any back with them through US customs as the Obama administration once allowed.